MetOffice/cmip6-dreq-interface/djq/samples/python/README.md

 This demonstrates how to write a simple backend, by implementing one which computes the union of the results of two existing backends.
 The function to do this is a single line of code.

+## `reply_labelsets.py`
+This is a Python module which contains a single function, `reply_labelsets`: this takes the same arguments as `process_request` but simplifies its return value to a tuple of tuples of MIP, experiment, and a set of variable labels.
+This can be useful for detailed comparison of two backends, for instance: take differences between the sets of labels they return for the same requests.

 ## `call_djq.py` (obsolescent)
 Originally the only documented interface to `djq` was through the